Ragul-2005/Smart-World-Clock-with-Dynamic-Timezones/README.md

 ## 📝 Licence

 This project is open-sourced under the MIT License.
-See the [LICENCE](LICENCE) file for details.
+See the ['LICENSE'](LICENSE) file for details.

 ---